 Your car loan in bankruptcy

-Your bankruptcy discharge eliminates any personal liability you have on your car loan.
-But the lien on the car survives the discharge.
+So, what can you do about the lien on the car that survives the discharge?
 The car lender can repossess the car without violating the bankruptcy discharge.

 The Bankruptcy Code gives you some choices for the car loan: